 early Portrait Petzval 300mm F3.8

-format.
-As with many early french lenses it doesnt feature an engraving
+History: A very nice and quite eraly petzval lens with the proper focal lenght for 8x10 portraits.
+As with many early french lenses it doesnt feature an makers engraving

 Condition: the lens is in very nice and authentic condition.
 The brass of the lens comes with an authentic and warm patina, showing only minor wear.
 The rack & pinion is comple and working.
-The lens was made before the waterhouse era, but it was retrofitted with a waterhouse slot (maybe thats when the engraving was lost).
-The glass is mostly in a good condition, it shows only very light cleaning marks and some air bubbles (another hint, that it might be indeed a Voigtländer lens!), overall it is very clear and doesnt show any signs of seperation, haze or fungus.
+It is likely that the lens was made before 1858, so it doesnt feature a waterhouse slot at all.
+The glass is mostly in a good condition, it shows some cleaning marks, specs and a very light edge chip in the front.
+Overall it is clear and doesnt show any haze or fungus.
 A brief test on the ground glass showed a very sharp center, with a nice falloff including some character in the out of focus region.

 has about 300mm focal lenght (12") and an open aperture of